thegridelectric/gw-scada-spaceheat-python/wiki/docs/setting-up-the-pi.md

 Use a Pi 4 B.

+If using an emonPi, power it up and use the button to cycle the screen to `enable ssh` and then hold it.
+Then look at its address on the LAN (one of the screens) and ssh using username `pi` and password `emonpi2016`

+TODO: BURN IMAGE THAT STARTS WITH EMONPI SD CARD WITH 3.10.4, REPO, INTERFACE OPTIONS ENABLED AND VENV W PIP PUT INTO GOOGLE DRIVE.
+Call this `scada-template` image (with version number?)

-For the Maine project we used Pi 4Bs with 2 GB of ram  and 16 GB Micro Ultra sandisk 98 NB.s speed class 10 SD cards.
+For the Maine project we used Pi 4Bs with 2 GB of ram  and an SD card with at least 16 GB

 The scada pi was choking on sudo apt-get update
 (This must be accepted explicitly before updates for this repository can be applied.
 See apt-secure(8) manpage for details)